Wolfsauge/podman_build_bend/README.md

 ### Stable Image

-If you want to try out HVM and Bend.
+If you want to try out HVM and Bend, use this image.

 * `docker pull docker.io/nschle/bend:12.4.1-runtime-ubuntu22.04-stable`
     * built with crates.io versions of HVM and Bend